souffle-lang/souffle-lang.github.io/pages/docs/build.md

 sudo apt-get install autoconf automake bison build-essential clang doxygen flex g++ git libncurses5-dev libtool libsqlite3-dev make mcpp python sqlite zlib1g-dev
 ```

-Support for C++11 is required, which is partly available in Ubuntu 16.04 with g++-4.8.
-More recent versions of Ubuntu, and Debian 8 and newer, have full support of C++11 with g++-5.0 on.
+Support for C++11 is required, which is fully supported in g++-5.1 on.

 The Soufflé project follows automake/autoconf conventions for configuring, installing and building software.
 To configure, build, test, and install the project, type:
 ```